scriptype/salinger/README.md

 Yes, they can be written in any scripting language.

 So, what did we do here?
-We have separated the entry points, the orchestration/chaining and the actual implementations of scripts from each other.
+We have separated the entry points, the orchestration/chaining and the actual implementations from each other.

 - Keep the `package.json` clean and brief, it only has entry points to our build system.
 - Chain the tasks and scripts in a more familiar and powerful way, in a fresh environment.